SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/Attachment/getValue.md

 ---
-title: String getValue(String name)
+title: crmscript_ref_Attachment_getValue_String_name
-path: /EJScript/Classes/Attachment/Member functions/String getValue(String name)
+description: Attachment.getValue(String name)
-intellisense: 1
+intellisense: Attachment.getValue
-classref: 1
 sortOrder: 126
 keywords: getValue(String)
+so.topic: reference
 ---

 Get a value from the attachment class.
 Returns the value as a string.